View our brochure

 Social events will be scheduled for each evening.
 Events will provide camp participants with ample opportunities to interact with NSU medical students.
 Events include:

-Here’s a day from last year’s camp itinerary.
+Here’s a day from this year’s camp itinerary.
 As you can see, participants should expect to have an action-packed day!

-$600 initial deposit due May 5; balance due June 1.
-Please use the link to make your payments: NSU Marketplace
+$650 initial deposit due May 1; balance due June 1.
+NSU Marketplace payment link coming soon.

 Students receiving a discount for AIM-High will receive a promotion code via email for payment.
 Discounts include scholarships, NSU employee discounts, and sibling reductions.